The Red Box: Plot summary

 Molly Lauck, a beautiful model, has died after eating a poisoned Jordan almond, and wealthy socialite Llewellyn Frost has hired Nero Wolfe to investigate the case.
 His true purpose, however, is to ensure that his ortho-cousin Helen is freed from the employment of Boyden McNair, the owner of the fashion boutique where Lauck died.
 He pressures Wolfe to leave his home and investigate the crime scene directly, producing a letter signed by the directors of the Metropolitan Orchid Show urging him to do so.
-Although highly reluctant, Wolfe eventually relents and travels to the boutique with Frost and Archie Goodwin.
+Although highly reluctant, Wolfe eventually relents and travels to the boutique with Llewellyn and Archie Goodwin.

-Wolfe and Archie interview McNair, who is noticeably ill and distressed by recent events, and several of the models including Helen Frost.
+Wolfe and Archie interview McNair, who is noticeably ill and distressed by recent events, and several of the models, including Helen Frost.
 Although the interview is apparently unhelpful, Wolfe is intrigued when Helen indicates that she knew the contents of the chocolate box containing the candy that killed Lauck despite claiming to have never seen it before.
-Llewellyn Frost, who has romantic feelings for his cousin and believes that Wolfe intends to incriminate her, tries to terminate his contract with Wolfe.
-Outraged by Frost's actions, Wolfe refuses to drop the matter without being paid his full fee, despite being pressured by both Helen's mother Calida and Frost's blustering father Dudley.
+Llewellyn, who has romantic feelings for his cousin and believes that Wolfe intends to incriminate her, tries to terminate his contract with Wolfe.
+Outraged by his actions, Wolfe refuses to drop the matter without being paid his full fee, despite being pressured by both Helen's mother Calida and Llewellyn's blustering father Dudley.

 Intrigued by Wolfe investigating a crime scene personally, Inspector Cramer tries to find out what Wolfe has learned.
-Although Wolfe offers him little, he does suggest that Cramer and Archie gather the people of interest in the case and one-by-one offer them a chocolate from a box similar to that which contained the poisoned item that killed Molly Lauck.
-Making note of who selects what, Archie notes that Boyden McNair’s response is different from the others in that he initially goes to select a Jordan almond, as the victim did, but then reacts skittishly and chooses something else.
+Although Wolfe offers him little, he does suggest that Cramer and Archie gather the people of interest in the case and, one-by-one, offer them a chocolate from a box similar to that which contained the poisoned item that killed Molly Lauck.
+Making note of who selects what, Archie notes that Boyden McNair’s response is different from the others: he initially goes to select a Jordan almond, as the victim did, but then reacts skittishly and chooses something else.
 Wolfe and Archie also learn that Boyden McNair displays a particular fondness towards Helen, apparently due to her resemblance to his own long-dead daughter.

 Boyden McNair meets with Wolfe and confesses that, as the chocolate box had been intended for him, he believes someone is trying to murder him.
 Although he refuses to identify a suspect, McNair reveals that he has made Wolfe the executor of his estate and has willed to him a red leather box containing papers relating to a shameful incident in his past.
 Before he can reveal any more, however, he is killed in front of Wolfe and Archie by a poisoned aspirin.
 Although this voids Wolfe's original contract, Helen hires Wolfe to locate McNair's murderer.